aman06012003/EEG-To-Speech-Decoding/README.md

 # Master's Project: EEG-to-Listened-Speech Decoding

 This repository contains a master's project on decoding listened speech from EEG signals.
-It uses the ICASSP 2025 FESDE-phoneme implementation as a reference baseline and adds two experiment tracks that extend the original pipeline.
+It uses the  FESDE (Fully-End-to-end Speech Decoding from EEG) phoneme implementation as a reference baseline and adds two experiment tracks that extend the original pipeline.

 ## Project Overview